PabloPena/trackerapi/README.md

 Crawler API
 ====================

-This backend-oriented applications responds to the requeriments of crawling websites URLs and listing the links retrieved.
+This backend application responds to the requeriments of crawling websites URLs and listing the links retrieved.

-The app is developed in NodeJS using socket.io for living communication with clients in order to notify crawling process errors or completions.
+The app is developed in NodeJS using socket.io for living communication with web clients in order to notify crawling process errors or completions.
+Also use express as http manager and middleware.

+The project contains several checks building with mocca.

+It already set for deployment as docker image.
+Check intructions above.

 ### Swagger